QilongZhang/srswiki/v2_EN_HTTPCallback.md

 }
 </pre>
 </td>
-<td>When client publish stream, for example, use flash or FMLE publish stream to server.</td>
+<td>When a client publishes a stream, for example, using flash or FMLE to publish a stream to the server.</td>
 </tr>
 <tr>
 <td>on_unpublish</td>